Do you have a passion for making sure children are given equal learning opportunities?

 - NCATE/CAEP accreditation — MVNU holds the highest standard of recognition awarded to education programs across the country.
 You can be sure you will be learning exactly what you need to move forward.

-- Professor Jessica Grubaugh, Assistant Professor of Education, GPS Education Program Coordinator
+- Dr. Jessica Grubaugh, Assistant Professor of Education, Education Programs Coordinator and Department Chair

-- Professor Brian Humphrey, Assistant Professor of Physical Education, Athletic Trainer
+- Professor Brian Humphrey, Assistant Professor of Physical Education and Athletic Trainer

-- Dr. Sharon Metcalfe, Professor of Education, Associate Dean for Education Programs, Director of Teacher Education
+- Dr. Sharon Metcalfe, Professor of Education and Director of Teacher Education

 - Dr. Stephen Metcalfe, Professor of Education

-- Professor Elizabeth Napier, Assistant Professor of Education, NCATE Coordinator
+- Professor Elizabeth Napier, Assistant Professor of Education

 - Dr. Pam Owen, Professor of Education